 CAVU Resources' Sinacori Builders Closes $5.59 Million Dollar Toll Brothers Deal And Provides Additional Updates

 CHARLOTTE, N.C., Nov.
-12, 2020 /PRNewswire/ -- CAVU Resources, Inc. ( OTC: CAVR ), today announced that its wholly owned subsidiary Sinacori Builders closed, last week, on its previously announced contract with Toll Brothers ( NYSE: TOL ) for $5,588,000.
+13, 2020 /PRNewswire/ -- CAVU Resources, Inc. (OTC: CAVR), today announced that its wholly owned subsidiary Sinacori Builders closed, last week, on its previously announced contract with Toll Brothers (TOL) - Get Report for $5,588,000.
 Revenue is currently up 475% quarter-over-quarter, which shatters both the company's previous quarterly and annual revenue records with 8 weeks still remaining in Q4 FY20.

 "Faced with the many challenges 2020 has thrown at us, I could not be prouder of our team for completing this Toll Brothers project," stated Sinacori Builders President, Russell Sinacori.
 "In addition, this closing marks a historic milestone for CAVU Resources, as it represents the largest revenue-producing transaction the company has ever produced.
 Momentum is on our side and with some other exciting things in store, Q4 FY20 will be a game changer."